 If exercising and burning more calories doesn’t work, then reducing your caloric intake and eating smaller portions will, right?
 Wrong!

-When you suddenly spend more energy than usual (i.e: long sweaty miles on the thread mill), your body will give you strong hunger signals so you can regain the energy lost and stay within your body’s set-point.
+When you suddenly spend more energy than usual (i.e: long sweaty miles on the treadmill), your body will give you strong hunger signals so you can regain the energy lost and stay within your body’s set-point.
 This is also true if you start eating more.
 You’ll have more energy and be inclined to get active and eliminate the surplus.
-At lest, these happen to a normal and healthy person who isn’t metabolically deranged.
-You’ll also assist to something similar when your energy input reduces with situations like starvation or hypothyroidism.
+At least, these happen to a normal and healthy person who isn’t metabolically deranged.
+You’ll also induce a similar situation when your energy input reduces with situations like starvation or hypothyroidism.
 You’ll have much less energy available and will feel sluggish and rundown in order to preserve energy.

 The role of insulin on health

 Insulin is an important hormone secreted by the pancreas that controls glucose metabolism and glucose uptake by the cells.
 In other words, it helps keep your blood glucose stable by delivering any surplus to liver, muscle and fat cells.
 This is the way the cells can get access to glucose to use as energy and your blood glucose can stay within a normal range.

 You probably understand that if we don’t consume a high carbohydrate diet (carbohydrates are transformed into glucose in the body), we need much less insulin to deal with it.
 The opposite is also true.